 The business benefits for adopting NICE DCV can be summarized in to four categories:

-- Improve team performance by ensuring real-time collaboration with colleagues and partners in real time, anywhere.
+- Improve team performance enabling real-time collaboration

-- Save money and time on application deployment
+- Save money and time on application deployment and upgrades

 NICE DCV is perfectly integrated into EnginFrame Views, leveraging 2D/3D capabilities over the Web, including the ability to share an interactive session with other users for collaborative working.